 Ironically, the smallest state in the nation (at only 1,544 square miles) has the longest official name: the State of Rhode Island and Providence Plantations.
 Settled by English colonists seeking religious freedom, beginning with Roger Williams who fled Massachusetts in 1636, Rhode Island can claim the oldest Baptist church and oldest synagogue in the U.S., as well as the highest percentage of Catholics in the nation at 54%.

-Too small for large-scale agriculture, forestry or mining, Rhode Island's economy has relied on manufacturing and trade since the 1700s.
-The state boasts more than 1,000 jewelry manufacturers, and other leading products include silverware and metals, machinery, and electronics.
-RI is also the home of pharmacy giant CVS and toy behemoth Hasbro, whose beloved Mr. Potato Head graces a fundraising license plate.
+Too small for large-scale agriculture, forestry or mining, Rhode Island's economy has historically relied on manufacturing and trade since the 1700s.
+The state boasts more than 1,000 jewelry manufacturers, and other leading products include silverware, boats, chemicals, electronics and ocean technology.
+The state is home to pharmacy giant CVS and toy behemoth Hasbro, whose beloved Mr. Potato Head graces a fundraising license plate.

-With its economy diversifying to emphasize services as well as manufacturing and tourism, Rhode Island is flourishing in the 21st century.
-It still draws from its neighbor Massachusetts -- the state has recruited small businesses to locate in RI, bringing employees pleased to find affordable real estate, a mild climate (relative to New England) and cosmopolitan culture of its resurgent capital city, Providence.
-Many others commute to jobs in Massachusetts or Connecticut but live in the Ocean State, so-named because no point in this tiny state with 40 miles of coastline is more than a 30-minute drive from the sea.
+In addition to diversifying its own economy, Rhode Island has also benefitted from its economically robust neighbors Massachusetts and Connecticut, as the state has recruited many businesses to relocate, bringing employees pleased to find more affordable real estate, a milder climate (relative to New England) and cosmopolitan culture of its resurgent capital, Providence.
+In turn, many residents commute to jobs in Massachusetts or Connecticut but live in the Ocean State, so-named because no point in this tiny state with 40 miles of coastline is more than a 30-minute drive from the sea.

-The housing market offers something for any lifestyle, ranging from single-family homes in Colonial and Victorian styles, to condominium communities and apartments.
-The median home value in 2009 was $293,700 while the median household income was $56,361.
+The Rhode Island housing market offers something for any lifestyle, ranging from single-family homes in Colonial and Victorian styles to condominium communities and apartments.
+The median home value in 2015 was $251,757 while the median household income was $56,361.
 The most expensive zip code in the state?
 That would be the exclusive community of New Shoreham on Block Island, with a median home value just over a million dollars.

 Rhode Island's popularity among residents of neighboring states is nothing new.
-Historic Newport, situated on Aquidneck Island in beautiful Narragansett Bay, is famed for its stately mansions built in the 1800s as "summer cottages" by the Vanderbilts, Astors, and other wealthy industrialist families of the Northeast.
+Historic Newport, situated on Aquidneck Island in beautiful Narragansett Bay, is famed for its stately mansions built in the 1800s as "summer cottages" by the Vanderbilts, Astors and other wealthy industrialist families of the Northeast.
 The summer sophistication of Newport is also attributable to its two acclaimed musical gatherings held every August, the Jazz Festival and the Folk Festival, where Bob Dylan notoriously shocked the audience in 1965 by performing on an electric guitar.
 In 2015, the median home value in Newport was $395,370.